NZTA proposes speed limit changes for Northland highways

-Waka Kotahi NZ Zealand Transport Agency is looking to slash the speed limit on the Northland highway network from 100kmp/h to 80kmp/h.
+Waka Kotahi NZ Zealand Transport Agency is looking to slash the speed limit on the Northland highway network from 100km/h to 80km/h.

 The proposal comes after the Government cancelled plans to build a four-lane corridor to improve roads between Auckland and Whangārei.